 Writing a blog is simple, but it is far from easy.

-I've been blogging for nine years now.
-And in this post, I plan on describing from my experience with the top five ways new bloggers leave money on the table.
-If you find that you're making one (or more) of these mistakes, no worries: I am going to highlight what you should be doing instead.
+I’ve been blogging for ten years now.
+And in this post, I plan on describing from my experience the top five ways new bloggers leave money on the table.
+If you find that you’re making one (or more) of these blogger mistakes, no worries: I am going to highlight what you should be doing instead.

 Mistake # 1: Not Monetizing Soon Enough